keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 When you open the template, on the left-most panel, it is a list of all the files associated with this project:
 1. `.tex` -- All LaTeX project would need the `.tex` file, which is where you write your content
-2. `.bib` -- If it is an academic project with bibliography, then you will also have a `.bib` file, which is the list of references for your article.
+2. `.bib` -- The list of references for your article.
+If it is an academic project with bibliography, then you will also have a `.bib` file for your references.
 Usually you can create these `Bibtex` files from your reference management software (e.g., Zotero, Mendeley), or even download them from the publisher's page
-3. `.cls` -- Many templates also have the `.cls` file, which defines the styles of the document(s) when they are formatted.
+3. `.cls` -- Defines the styles of the document(s) when they are formatted.
+Many templates have the `.cls` file, to create unique environments and styles
-4. `.pdf` or `.png` or `.jpg` -- If you want to add images to your file, you also put them here.
-Like the `.pdf` file at the bottom of the list
+4. `.pdf` or `.png` or `.jpg` -- images you want to add to your document.
+You can see the `.pdf` file embedded at the bottom of the list

-In the middle part, you get to see the file content of all our files, and finally,
+In the middle part, you get to see the file content of all our files.

 In the right-most part, you get to see how our .pdf looks like once the TeX engine "compiled" the `.tex` files